brucedkyle/architectures/docs/sustainability/timeliness.md

 **Challenges**

-- Tracking items for shelf life and timeliness
+- Tracking items for shelf life and relevance
 - Taking actions, such as product removal, replacement, work order tracking to demonstrate the product is handled with due care

 **Drivers**